monsterkrampe/crystal/concepts/union-type/introduction.md

 ## as?

-[`as?`][as?] works very similarly to `as`, but instead of raising an exception if the type is not the expected type, it will return `nil`.
+[`as?`][as?] works very similarly to `as`, but it will return' nil' instead of raising an exception if the type is not the expected type.
-This means that it will return a union type of the expected type and `Nil`.
+This means it will return a union type of the expected type and `Nil`.

 ```crystal
 foo : (String | Int32) = "Hello"